rl1987/trunnel/doc/trunnel.md

 Of course, you couldn't end a structure with all four of those: they can't _all_ extend to the end of a structure.
-We also require that these "greedy" arrays consume their input completely: If you specify "u32 remaining_words[];", then the input must contain a multiple of 4 bytes, or it will be invalid.
+We also require that these "greedy" arrays consume their input completely: If you specify `u32 remaining_words[];`, then the input must contain a multiple of 4 bytes, or it will be invalid.

 Variable-length arrays are represented internally with a dynamic array type